Mark Johnson, MD, is an Emeritus Professor of Surgery, Obstetrics and Gynecology and Pediatrics.

-A practiced geneticist, Dr. Johnson collaborates with Alan Flake, MD, FACS, FAAP, to advance techniques for prenatal gene and stem cell therapy.
+A practiced geneticist, Dr. Johnson collaborated with Alan Flake, MD, FACS, FAAP, to advance techniques for prenatal gene and stem cell therapy.

-An invaluable member of the CFDT team, Dr. Johnson specializes in fetal obstructive uropathy and prenatal diagnosis and therapy.
-He says he is continually inspired by the diverse patient population at the CFDT and the often challenging conditions they face.
-His goal is to create the best possible outcomes for every patient and patient family.
+An invaluable member of the CFDT team, Dr. Johnson specialized in fetal obstructive uropathy and prenatal diagnosis and therapy.
+He was continually inspired by the diverse patient population at the CFDT and the often challenging conditions they face, constantly seeking to create the best possible outcomes for every patient and patient family.

 MD - University of Minnesota School of Medicine, Minneapolis, MN